-This article presents the necessary processes one needs to follow to create a new strategy.
-According to Oxford Dictionaries, a strategy is „a plan of action designed to achieve a long-term or overall aim.“ It is therefore important to determine what the overall aim should be.
+This article presents a process that I have developed, when I supported the creation of a new brand cooperation strategy at Mercedes-Benz.
+According to Oxford Dictionaries, a strategy is “a plan of action designed to achieve a long-term or overall aim.”
+It is therefore important to determine what the overall aim should be.
 A comprehensive business plan should contain, among other parts, the purpose, the strategy (including the overall aim), and the operational tactics.
-Through my work experience I categorized six strategic processes that are relevant when crafting a new strategy: exploration, association, creation, communication, implementation, and iteration.
+I categorised six strategic processes that are relevant when crafting a new strategy: exploration, association, creation, communication, implementation, and iteration.
 To remember these processes, use the abbreviation EACCII.

-There are many frameworks one can use during each of the six processes and a selection of prominent ones will be selected.
-Through a new strategy, a company can become more relevant and therefore, more profitable.
+Through a new strategy, a company can become more relevant and hopefully, also more profitable.
 Preferably, one creates a new strategy from a position of strength when resources for a transformation are available.
 Staying relevant in an environment that experiences constant changes demands ongoing observation.
 Strategists can establish urgency for creating a new strategy by vividly presenting the negative implications that will potentially occur when sticking to an outdated strategy.

 Strategy begins with exploring the business environment and the megatrends that affect the industry that the company operates in.
-Prominent frameworks that can be used during this step are the DESTEP Analysis or the Business Model Canvas.
+A prominent framework that can be used during this step is the DESTEP analysis.

 After having explored and accumulated enough information, one needs to make associations between the different inputs and combine different information to understand the bigger picture.
 Creative thinking skills are crucial for this step to make connections between related items or pieces of information.
 For example, if society demands autonomous driving cars in the future, and the relevant technology is currently being developed by the research and development department, then one has to be able to make the connection and include autonomous driving as a key theme to the brand strategy.